The Wanderings of Odysseus in 3D Scenes: Method

 \subsubsection{Tree-based Search}

+Given the probabilistic nature of our generative model, there is no hard constraint on the body-scene interaction, when sampling motions from the latent space.
+Therefore, we exploit a tree-based search to discard motion primitives with inferior body-ground contact during test time.

-We organize the motion generation process into a tree structure, in which the root is the initial body pose.
+Inspired by random tree-based motion planning~\cite{lavalle1998rapidly,lavalle2001rapidly}, we organize the motion generation process into a tree structure, with the root being the initial body pose.
 Each node denotes a motion primitive, and hence has one parent and multiple children.
 In addition, each node has a quality or cost value, and all nodes at the same level are ranked.
-During generation, we can keep the best K nodes to yield new motions, and discard the rest.
+During generation, we can keep the best $K$ nodes to yield new motions, and discard the rest.
+Specifically, at the first level, we generate $N$ primitive nodes from the root, and only keep the best $K$ while discarding others.
+At the second level, we will have $KN$ nodes after generation, and we keep the best $K$.
+And so on.
 This tree-based search works both for ${\bm z} \sim \mathcal{N}(0, {\bm I})$ and ${\bm z} \sim \pi({\bm z}|{\bm s})$.
 With the learned policy, the search space is significantly reduced.

-Design of the node quality/cost depends on the application scenario, and can be different from the reward.
+The design of the node quality/cost depends on the application scenario and can be different from the reward.
 For example, one can set a high weight on the foot-ground contact to discard floating bodies, or put a high weight on the distance to the goal to encourage fast movement.